toomuchdesign/postcss-nested-ancestors/README.md

 Ancestor selector base symbol

-### replaceValues
+### replaceDeclarations

 Type `boolean`
 Default: `false`

-If this is true then this plugin will look through your declaration values for the placeholder symbol and replace them with the desired selector.
+If this is true then this plugin will look through your declaration values/properties for the placeholder symbol and replace them with the desired selector.

 i.e.